ElyseWu/ElyseWu/README.md

 Scalability & Performance: Engineered a high-performance distributed service handling 100k QPS, optimized Redis caching & rate limiting, and ensured system stability during peak loads.

-🔹 I'm actively looking for new roles in AI/ML infrastructure, backend engineering, or full-stack development.
+🔹 I'm actively looking for new roles in AI infrastructure, backend engineering, or full-stack development.
 Feel free to connect!

 <!--
 **ElyseWu/ElyseWu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.